-Bryony is a PhD candidate jointly between the Division of Infectious Diseases and the Centre for Health Economics, Policy, and Innovation (CHEPI) at Imperial College Business School.
+Bryony is a PhD candidate jointly between the Department of Infectious Disease and the Centre for Health Economics, Policy, and Innovation (CHEPI) at Imperial College Business School.

-Her research focuses on impact evaluation of policies to improve access to essential medicines in low- and middle-income countries.
-She has focused largely on access to high-cost hepatitis C medicines in these settings.
-Her PhD is supervised by Prof Graham Cooke (Division of Infectious Diseases) and Dr Marisa Miraldo (Imperial College Business School).
+Her research focuses on the evaluation of policies to improve access to essential medicines.
+She has focused largely on access to high-cost hepatitis C medicines in low- and middle-income countries.
+Her PhD is supervised by Prof Graham Cooke (Department of Infectious Disease) and Prof Marisa Miraldo (Imperial College Business School).

 Bryony holds a Master’s of Public Health (Global Health) from Imperial College London and a Master’s in Natural Sciences from University College London.
-Bryony previously worked for the Clinton Health Access Initiative (Rwanda) on the viral hepatitis programme and has provided statistical support for clinical studies.
+Bryony previously worked for the Clinton Health Access Initiative (Rwanda) and has provided statistical support for clinical studies.

 et al., 2019, Accelerating the elimination of viral hepatitis: a Lancet Gastroenterology & Hepatology Commission, The Lancet Gastroenterology and Hepatology, Vol:4, ISSN:2468-1253, Pages:135-184